Ph.D in History

 The Department of History at the University of Mississippi offers programs of graduate study leading to the masters and doctoral degrees.
-The core of the program is, of course, the faculty; current members are listed in this brochure.
-The faculty offers a wide variety of graduate courses in United States, European, and Latin American history, with additional work available in African and Asian history.
-The department includes faculty members from all over the United States and from Europe, and their interests span the full chronological sweep of American and European history, as well as much of the histories of Africa, Latin America, and East Asia.
+The core of the program is, of course, the faculty, who offer a wide variety of graduate courses in United States and European history, with additional courses available in Latin American, African, Asian, and Middle Eastern history.
+The department includes faculty members from all over the United States and from Europe, and their interests span the full chronological sweep of American and European history, as well as much of the histories of Latin America, Africa, Asia, and the Middle East.

-The Department of History maintains close relationships with several interdisciplinary programs at the University, including the Afro-American Studies Program, the Center for the Study of Southern Culture, the Croft Institute for International Studies and the Sarah Isom Center for Gender Studies..
+The Department of History maintains close relationships with several interdisciplinary programs at the University, including the African-American Studies Program, the Center for the Study of Southern Culture, the Croft Institute for International Studies and the Sarah Isom Center for Gender Studies.
 It also engages in many activities to enhance its regular research and teaching programs and to enrich the intellectual lives of its students and faculty.
-Each year the Department co-sponsors the Porter L. Fortune, Jr., History Symposium.
-Held every fall since 1975, this three-day conference brings well-known scholars to campus to discuss their research and interpretations on various issues relating to Southern History.
+Each year the Department co-sponsors the Porter L. Fortune, Jr. History Symposium.
+Held every year since 1975, this three-day conference brings well-known scholars to campus to discuss their research and interpretations on various issues, often relating to southern history.
 Recent symposium topics have included Gender and the Southern Body Politic, the Civil Rights Movement, Religion in Southern History, and the Construction of Racial Slavery in the Atlantic World.

-Within the University, the history department also has close ties with the John Davis Williams Library, which contains more than 1.7 million volumes and another 300,000 eBooks.
+Within the University, the Department of History also has close ties with the John Davis Williams Library, which contains more than 1.7 million volumes and another 300,000 eBooks.
 Of particular importance to history graduate students are the Mississippi Collection of books and manuscripts pertaining to the state, the Blues Archive, and the depository of federal government documents.

 Doctor of Philosophy

-To gain admission to the doctoral program, an applicant must have earned an M.A. in history or its equivalent, have demonstrated distinct promise of success in advanced graduate study, and achieved an acceptable score on the Graduate Record Exam.
+To gain admission to the doctoral program, an applicant must have earned an M.A. in history or its equivalent and have demonstrated distinct promise of success in advanced graduate study.

 Additional course work required beyond the M.A. will include a minimum of 12 hours of work in the major field, at least 6 hours of work in each of two minor fields, and one research seminar.
 Doctoral students concentrate on a major field in which they must pass oral and written exams and two minor fields in which they must pass written exams.
 The major fields are: